BzZ7t/ToastBot-Hikari/README.md

 # ToastBot-Hikari

-An all-purpose bot for discord made in Python with Hikari!
+An all-purpose bot for discord made in Python with Hikari! (still very early version but this is the most "stable" release)

 ## Current Commands